HridayPatel22/AI-Gym-Rep-Tracker/README.md

 This project is implemented in a single file 'main.py' which includes:
   - Imports and Constants: Includes necessary libraries ('cv2', 'mediapipe', 'numpy') and defines necessary constants for annotations and display.
 - Functions:
-  - '__init_(self)': Initializes class by setting up video capture and the MediaPipe solution
+  - '__init_(self)': Initializes counter and stage, video capture, and MediaPipe Pose model.
   - 'initialize_video_capture()': Sets up the webcam for video capture.
   - 'process_frame(pose, frame)': Processes video frames to detect pose landmarks.
   - 'draw_landmarks(image, results)': Draws pose landmarks on the image.